You need to get in touch with your sensitive (data) side

 - Encrypt your sensitive data.
 Encryption won’t prevent a leak, but it will stop any criminal from ever accessing the information.
 File encryption software like NordLocker protects your confidential files, letting you store and share them securely.
-Discover how NordLocker can keep your data safe or download it today for free.

 A nerd with a laser focus on all things cybersec.
 His own words.
 Oliver’s hobbies away from the computer include reading, Netflix, and testing the limits of yet another Raspberry Pi.
 To our surprise, this 130-pound ‘nerd’ also bakes a killer pumpkin pie.